praveenkrjha93/ai-assistant-chatbot/README.md

 ## Visuals

 ![Chatbot UI](Chat-bot-1.png)

 ## How to Get Started

-Here’s how you can set up and start contributing to the project:
+Here's how you can set up and start contributing to the project:

 ```sh
 # Clone the repository using the project's Git URL.